rizkyr117h/final-Project/README.md

 2.Products<br>
 3.Comments<br>

-The relationship between the Products database to the Movies database is many to one.
+The relationship between the Products database to the Movies database is many to one.<br>
 The relationship between the Comments database to the movies database is many to one.

 # API Structure